GDPMDS

 Once you have implemented the QMS, you can contact a certification body to perform a certification audit.

-TÜV SÜD PSB PTE LTD
+TÜV SÜD PSB Pte Ltd

 Medical Device Regulatory Timelines